balena-io/pinejs/docs/GettingStarted.md

 Internal Server Error
 ```

 What went wrong here?
 Pine.js is simply preventing us from violating the constraints we had previously defined.
-One of these was that each device has exactly one devtype, but in the request we are forgot about this; luckily Pine.js can catch this kind of mistakes and will reject the update.
+One of these was that each device has exactly one type, but in the request we are forgot about this; luckily Pine.js can catch this kind of mistakes and will reject the update.

 To correctly modify the device we can try:

 ```
-$ curl -PUT -d name=testdevice -d note=updatednote -d devtype=raspberry http://localhost:1337/example/device(1)
+$ curl -PUT -d name=testdevice -d note=updatednote -d type=raspberry http://localhost:1337/example/device(1)
 ```

 You can now try to delete this entity to restore the database to it’s initial state.
 Recall from the OData specification that this can be done by performing a DELETE request at the endpoint represented by the entity we intend to delete.